danielbodnar/awesome-stars/README.md

 ## notion

+- [vishwajeetraj11/projectboard](https://github.com/vishwajeetraj11/projectboard) - A project management application that allows you to track tasks process while working in a Team.
+You can choose the priority of the projects, give them suitable labels, put them under various stages i
 - [bitcrowd/tickety-tick](https://github.com/bitcrowd/tickety-tick) - A browser extension that helps you name branches and write better commit messages
 - [dvanoni/notero](https://github.com/dvanoni/notero) - A Zotero plugin for syncing items and notes into Notion
 - [JeromeFitz/packages](https://github.com/JeromeFitz/packages) - Monorepo for stuff that I use frequently: Design System, Gitmoji, Lint Config, Notion, Semantic Release, etc.